 Ken has been a member of Hope Presbyterian Church since 1992.
 He was elected to the office of Deacon in 2011.
 He is employed as Senior Quality Chemist at Lambent Technologies in Gurnee, Illinois, and has been a life-long resident of Lake County.
 Ken and his wife Cheryl have three adult children.

 Ryan Noha has been a member of Hope OPC since 2014 and was ordained as a deacon in February 2019.
-He is currently a man under care of the Presbytery of the Midwest.
 He has completed an M.Div at Mid-America Reformed Seminary in 2017.
-He serves as Director of Education and Advancement at Reformed Forum.
+He serves as Director of Education and Advancement at Reformed Forum and is on staff at The Bahnsen Institute.
 Ryan and his wife Wenny have two children.